Table of contents

 Prague public transport is an integrated service, which means you can use the same tickets for the metro, trams, buses, funicular, and even the ferryboats.

-You can purchase Prague Integrated Transport (PID) tickets from vending machines located at the entrance of metro stations and some bus or tram stops.
+You can purchase the Prague public transport tickets online, or purchase the Prague Integrated Transport (PID) tickets from vending machines located at the entrance of metro stations and some bus or tram stops.
 PID tickets are also available at train stations, but only in stations that are larger and closer to Prague.

-PID tickets are also available in the Litacka app.
+You can purchase PID tickets or the Prague public transport tickets online on the Litacka app.
 Do note that you need an internet connection to purchase tickets and have them validated.
 One advantage of using the Litacka app is that it only shows which trains and buses are integrated into the PID network.
-This is more convenient as some buses and trains, especially coaches traveling long distances, don’t accept PID tickets.
+This is more convenient as some buses and trains, especially coaches traveling long distances, don’t accept PID tickets or the public transport group tickets.

 Traveling from the Airport to the City Center